 - 1. Place the ATV on a level surface. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the transmission to collect the used oil. - 4.
-Remove the transmission oil filler bolt and the transmission oil drain bolt to drain the oil from the transmission case.
+Place an oil pan under the transmission to collect the used oil. - Remove the transmission oil filler bolt, the transmission oil drain bolt and their gasket to drain the oil from the transmission case.

+- 1. Transmission oil drain bolt

+- 2. Gasket

-- 1. Transmission oil drain bolt - 5.
-Install the drain bolt, and then tighten it to the specified torque.
+- 5. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.